intentor/llm-workbench/README.md

 4. Replay a set of user prompts, either from the current chat history or a text file.

 All prompts and responses are displayed in the chat container in the page.

+## Known issues

+1. The buttons in the screen are not always disabled during operations.
+Please be aware that clicking on different buttons during actions may lead to unintended consequences.